-Note: Please remember that high-density-altitude conditions result in longer takeoff and landing distances and shallow climb gradients.
+Note: Please remember that high density altitude conditions result in longer takeoff and landing distances and shallow climb gradients.

 Airport location, elevation, and temperatures that differ from international standard atmosphere (ISA) temperatures determine how density altitude will influence your aircraft’s performance at that airport.

 The standard temperature at sea level is 15 degrees Celsius (59 degrees Fahrenheit) and the temperature gradient from sea level is minus 2 degrees Celsius (3.6 degrees Fahrenheit) per 1,000 feet.
 For example, at an elevation of 5,000 feet above sea level, an airport’s standard temperature would be 5 degrees Celsius (41 degrees Fahrenheit).
 But when that airport’s outside air temperature (OAT) is 30 degrees Celsius (85 degrees Fahrenheit), the density altitude will be 8,000 feet and your airplane will perform as if it is taking off and landing at an elevation of 8,000 feet.
-In a sense, it’s the altitude at which the airplane “feels” it's flying.
+In a sense, it’s the altitude at which the airplane “feels” its flying.

 The AOPA Air Safety Institute has developed a Density Altitude Poster to modify and use as a quick tool for knowing the density altitude values at your airport on a standard day.
 It’s a great reminder for you and other pilots of local conditions impacting density altitude and aircraft performance.
-Please request up to 10 printed posters large enough to prominently display at your airport, flying club, flight school, FBO, and backcountry strip.
+Please request up to 10 printed 18x24" posters, large enough to prominently display at your airport, flying club, flight school, FBO, and backcountry strip.
 Once you submit the request form, we’ll mail the posters to you.
-In the meantime, please download a smaller PDF version that has fillable text fields so it can also be easily modified for use at your airport.
+In the meantime, please download a smaller 11x17" PDF version that has fillable text fields so it can also be easily modified for use at your airport.
 For both printed and downloaded posters, at the top of the poster, fill out your airport’s name, elevation, and standard temperature.
 Then calculate the density altitude for the various temperatures listed on the poster for a quick and easy reminder of how a few degrees can affect your aircraft’s performance.

 Note: Altimeter settings below 29.92 will increase density altitude and decrease aircraft performance.

-High-density-altitude conditions require calculating what your aircraft’s actual performance will be during takeoff, cruise, and landing.
+High density altitude conditions require calculating what your aircraft’s actual performance will be during takeoff, cruise, and landing.
 There are various methods you can use.

 For example, you should consult your aircraft’s pilot’s operating handbook (POH), but there are other tools that can help like an e6B, an electronic flight bag, or an online density altitude calculator such as NOAA’s.
 In addition, the FAA’s Pilot’s Handbook of Aeronautical Knowledge (PHAK) provides a Density Altitude graph to help you convert OAT and pressure altitude into density altitude.